weecology/DeepTreeAttention/README.md

 - [x] Data pipeline to predict species class for a DeepForest bounding box (https://deepforest.readthedocs.io/) for NEON Woody Veg Data
 - [x] Data pipeline to predict species class for a bounding box with weakly learned labels from random forest
 - [x] Training Pipeline for Hyperspectral DeepTreeAttention Model
-- [] Add site metadata
+- [x] Add site metadata
-- [ ] Training Pipeline for RGB DeepTreeAttention Model
+- [ ] Training Pipeline for RGB DeepTreeAttention Model (technically works but is ineffective)
-- [ ] Training Pipeline for LiDAR classification model (PointNet Variant)
-- [ ] Learned fusion among data inputs
+- [x] Learned fusion among data inputs

 # How to view the experiments